dotkernel/development/docs/book/v1/setup/setup-packages.md

 ### Note

-> In order to run your applications using WSL2, you always need to be connected to your AlmaLinux9 distribution.
+> To run your applications using WSL2, you always need to be connected to your AlmaLinux9 distribution.
 > For this, all you need to do is to keep open an instance of Windows Terminal that is connected to it.